Chemistry Research Guide

 GriffinSearch is a good starting place if you are looking for books, journal articles, films, and other material available in the library.
 In addition to searching the Giovale Library catalog for physical materials, GriffinSearch finds e-books and articles from several of our databases.

 PubChem is an open chemistry database at the National Institutes of Health (NIH).
 PubChem is a key chemical information resource for scientists, students, and the general public.
 PubChem mostly contains small molecules, but also larger molecules such as nucleotides, carbohydrates, lipids, peptides, and chemically-modified macromolecules.
 It provides information on chemical structures, identifiers, chemical and physical properties, biological activities, patents, health, safety, toxicity data, and many others.

 ScienceDirect is a leading full-text scientific database offering journal articles and book chapters.
 Journals are guided by eminent editorial boards and articles are rigorously peer-reviewed.
-Find books about chemistry on ScienceDirect, as well as subject collections across disciplines including biochemistry, genetics and molecular biology, clinical medicine,and environmental science.
+Find books about chemistry on ScienceDirect, as well as subject collections across disciplines including chemistry, biochemistry, and chemical engineering.

 Properly citing your sources shows that you’ve done research to become knowledgeable about your topic and helps you avoid plagiarism.
 Explore citation resources to learn how to correctly cite sources based on style.

 Chat with a Librarian

 Use the chat box below to ask the library staff a question.
 If chat is unavailable or we don’t respond quickly, please use the email form on our Get Research Help page and a library staff member will contact you as soon as we are available.